hybridgroup/tinygo-toledo-2025/README.md

 https://2025.gophercon.sg/

-### Please return all other equipment when you are finished for the next person.
+### Please return all equipment when you are finished for the next person.
 Thank you!

 ## Installation